entropy-lab/entropylab-docs-open/end_user/docs/pipeline/getting_started.md

 ```

 "What's with the `WARNING`?" you may ask.
 Because we didn't define
-any `resources`, and we don\'t have a backend for result saving defined,
+any `resources`, and we don't have a backend for result saving defined,
 Entropy warns us we will not have any persistence (nothing will be saved
 for posterity).
 We will address this issue soon.
 Regardless, while in
 the python session, we can access the (wholly unspectacular) experiment